-- Enabled Toilet in the English block next to the KS3 Suite - Enabled toilets in the Sports Block to cater for students with specific needs (such as a stoma and Duchenne) - Access to disabled enabled toilets for all students - Enabled Toilets all signposted as 'All gender' toilets - Ramps provided for access to all blocks - Power assisted automatic doors fitted to all blocks so that unobstructed access can be obtained for all students and staff as required. - Remote Controlled door on the Lift provided to access the -SEN classroom and offices. - Appropriate markings and demarcation of areas for Visually Impaired students - Five our (4(5) Lifts are installed to access Blocks that have more than one floor, with lift key and training (if required) provided prior to use of any student or staff member requiring this. - Three-Four Designated Disabled parking Bays available throughout the car parks (two by reception, 1 by the staff room and 1 by the canteen) - Extra Large clocks (inc. Digital) fitted in all examination venues - Handrails fitted where necessary - Edges of stairs and ramps painted to assist those with impaired sight - Traffic calming ramps - Hoists fitted in swimming pool and in Disabled Toilets to cater for severely disabled students - School owned minibus with disabled access lift and tail lift. - Strobe lighting for the Fire Alarm in the SENCO classroom - Specialised stationary for individual students - PEEPS for individual students or staff as required - Fire Cells in Pascal as 3 floors - Evac Chairs available for all stairways and appropriate training given to staff members - Specialised Sound system in place in Science classrooms for those who have impaired hearing
+- Enabled Toilet in the Hub next to the KS3 Suite - Enabled Toilet in New Seacole - Enabled toilets in the Sports Block to cater for students with specific needs - Access to enabled toilets for all students - Enabled Toilets all signposted as 'All gender' toilets - All new toilet projects to include or consider an enabled toilet - Ramps provided for access to all blocks - Power assisted automatic doors will be fitted to specific blocks so that unobstructed access can be obtained for all students and staff as required. - Lift provided to access the SEND classroom and offices. - Appropriate markings and demarcation of areas for Visually Impaired students - Five (5) Lifts are installed to access blocks that have more than one floor, with lift key and training (if required) provided prior to use of any student or staff member requiring this. - Three Designated Enabled parking bays available throughout the car parks (two by reception and 1 by the canteen).
+Ad hoc spaces also provided as required. - Extra Large clocks (inc. Digital) fitted in all examination venues - Handrails fitted where necessary - Edges of stairs and ramps painted to assist those with impaired sight - Traffic calming ramps - School owned minibus with disabled access lift and tail lift available - Specialised stationary for individual students - Personal Emergency Evacuation Plan (PEEP) identified for individual students or staff as required - Fire Cells in Pascal as 3 floors